Getting into fly fishing can be expensive, so you want the most bang for your buck.

 The name for this kind of taper is called weight forward.

 - It is easier to pick up off the water.

 - It is good for a wider range of flies.

-A weight forward line is the perfect choice for beginners for all of the above reasons.
+A weight-forward line is a perfect choice for beginners for all of the above reasons.

 What Size Fly Line Do I Need?